top of page

 Torres Strait Islander Flag

 Happy Minds acknowledges the Australian Aboriginal and Torres Strait Islander peoples as the first inhabitants of the nation, and the traditional custodians of the lands we all enjoy.
 We pay our respects to ancestors and Elders past, present and emerging.
-We value and honour Australian Aboriginal and Torres Strait Islander peoples’ unique cultural and spiritual relationships to the land, waters and seas and their rich contribution to society.
-Happy Minds specifically acknowledges the traditional owners of the land upon which our health service is built, the Yuggera and Turrbal People.
+We value and honour Australian Aboriginal and Torres Strait Islander peoples’ unique cultural and spiritual relationships to the land, waters and seas and their rich contribution to society and healing practices.
+Happy Minds specifically acknowledges the traditional owners of the land upon which our health service is built, the Jagera and Turrbal People.
 Sovereignty was never ceded.

 lgbtiqa+ progress flag

 Happy Minds is an inclusive healthcare service.
 We are committed to embracing diversity and eliminating all forms of discrimination in the provision of health services.
-Happy Minds welcomes all people irrespective of ethnicity, lifestyle choice, faith, sexual orientation and gender identity.
+Happy Minds welcomes all people irrespective of ethnicity, faith, sexual orientation and gender identity.
+We are a trauma-informed practice that is neuroaffirming and centre our work on providing a safe and welcoming space for everyone.

 bottom of page